wendyverdonk93/docs/content/faq/general/multisafepay-glossary.md

 ---

 ### 3D Secure
 3D Secure is an authentication protocol for online payments designed to reduce fraud while maintaining a positive customer experience.
 It is also known by other brand names such as Mastercard Identity Check, Visa Secure, or American Express SafeKey.
+For more information, see (/faq/payment-regulations/about-3d-secure/).

 ### Acquirer
 To accept card payments, in accordance with card networks, an acquirer is partnered with a payment provider or is itself a payment provider.
 Aquirers may be banks or financial institutes that process payment for merchants.